peiliu123456/a-test/README.md

 **Details of ours code**:
 In NGAP.py, we implemented our Noisy Gradient Adaptive Penalty algorithm.
-In ./models/ours\_transformer.py, we implemented Balance Prompt.
+In ./models/ours\_transformer.py, we implemented Balanced Prompt.
 In ours.py, we implemented Cross-Time Feature Guidance.

 **Usage in ImageNet-C**:
 ```